chadspratt/sc_bot_test_lab/README.md

 using the [AI Arena local-play-bootstrap](https://github.com/aiarena/local-play-bootstrap) infrastructure and tracks results.

+Disclaimer: This is intended to work for all bot types but some types are untested.
+It's all very WIP so feel free to send a PR and I won't be too picky about merging it.

 ## Setup (existing Django project)

 If you're adding test_lab to an existing Django project instead of using